 Severe chronic pain is devastating.
 It can rob individuals of who they are and what they can become.
 In this heartfelt blog, Josette Herdell LDN, CNS, and former nutrition resident in our clinic, generously shares her own family’s challenging journey from chronic, debilitating migraines, to a full, pain-free life through Functional Medicine.
 Please share this with anyone you know who suffers with chronic migraines.
 And if you have your own stories of healing you wish to share to inspire and help others, please contact us at firstname.lastname@example.org – Romilly Hodges, Nutrition Programs Director

-Migraines are a headache disorder ranked as one of the most disabling neurological conditions by the World Health Organization, affecting nearly 1 out of 7 or 29.5 million Americans.
-Women experience migraines 3 times more frequently than men.
+Migraines are a neurological disorder ranked as the third most common disease in the world, affecting nearly 1 out of 7 or 29.5 million Americans.
+Women experience migraines three times more frequently than men.
 Although this disorder is largely treatable, it is under-recognized, under-diagnosed and undertreated 1, 2, 3, 4.

 I personally experienced many of these migraine symptoms for over a decade.
 After struggling with an average of 25 migraine days per month and trying every available treatment at the time, doctors told me they were out of options … I felt they had given up on me.
 I was ready to give up too.
 I had reached what seemed like a dead-end of despair.
 I couldn’t sustain myself in this life-sentence of suffering and decided to attempt suicide.